armadillu/ofxRemoteUI/README.md

 * Edit & Track variables remotely through UDP/OSC (bool, int, float, string, Enum, ofColor).
 * Allows to save/load your variable states across app launches.
 * MIDI and Joystick controller bindings.
-Bind any parameter to any MIDI controller knob/slider or HID Joystick.
+Bind any parameter to any MIDI controller knob/slider/note or HID Joystick.
+(OSX Client)
 * Parameter values are saved in your app's data folder, in xml format.
 * Allows creation/deletion of Presets, variable states that you can switch from and to quickly.
 * Presets can be created globally (saving all parameter values at once), or for a subset of params (param group).
-* Easily create Parameter Groups, and access them through keyboard shortcuts from the OSX Client.
+* Easily create Parameter Groups, and access them through keyboard shortcuts (OSX Client).
-* Colorize your variables to visually group them in the OSX client.
+* Parameter Groups are automatically colorized to easily identify them.
-* Realtime Filter your params by name to find things quickly.
+* Realtime Filter your params by name to find things quickly (OSX Client).
 * Automatic discovery of servers in the network; easily control multiple apps from one Client interface.
 * Press "tab" on your OF app to see/edit your params from within your OF app.
-Allows you to do quick clientless edits, and load global and group presets.
+Allows you to do quick client-less edits; and also load and save Global and Group Presets.
 * Event notifications in both OSX client (through growl) and on your OF app.
 * You can always restore your parameters to the "previous launch" state, or to the default values.
 * Log remotely - ofxRemoteUIServer allows you to log messages to you client with RUI_LOG(); which accepts printf-like formatted writing.
 * ofxRemoteUI can be used outside OF in any C++ project, and in Processing thx to [@kritzikratzi](http://github.com/kirtzikratzi)
 * Easy to use C++ Macros hide complexity away, very easy to plug into any existing project.
+* Initial support for ofParameters; allows you to edit native OF parameters from RemoteUI.
+See "example-ofParameter".

 ##Available Clients

 * Native OSX client, feature complete (this should be your first choice)
-* Alternative mutliplatform (iOS/win) client built on top of ofxUI (less features & less robust)
+* Alternative mutliplatform (iOS/win) client built on top of ofxUI (less features & less robust, stale)
-* Native iOS client WIP
+* Native iOS client (WIP - OSC is not very reliable over WIFI).
-* built in client (inside the OF app) for basic client-less edits, saving, resetting, and global and group preset loading and saving
+* built in client (inside the OF app) for basic edits, saving, resetting, and global and group preset loading and saving.

 ## Compatibility